What Is Cybersecurity Framework: Why You Need It

 Implementation Tiers: The "How Well"

-• Tier 4: Adaptive – Your organization is constantly learning and improving, using past incidents and future predictions to fine-tune its defenses.
-Security is fully integrated into strategic risk management.
+• Tier 4: Adaptive – The organization continuously learns from past incidents and utilizes predictive modeling to improve its defenses.
+Security is fully integrated into the strategic risk management process, allowing the organization to respond to threats before they manifest.

 Reflection Prompt: Consider your current organization or a past one.
 Which Implementation Tier would you assign to its cybersecurity practices?
 What specific evidence supports your assessment?